Ichimonjiya Wasuke

 Over the centuries there have been minor changes made in concession to modernity.
 The water used for the mochi was originally sourced from a small spring in the shop's cellar, however this was changed after local health officials prohibited the use of well water.
 They now use a mochi machine to mechanically pound rice.
 After World War II they moved from charging on the honor system to a fixed price per plate.

-There is another old confectionery called Kazariya (Kasuragi) founded in 1656, but about 200 years ago its owner changed.